 top of page

-Threadbare, a prequel to In the Hands of Women is a historical novel written as a tribute to Jane Rubin's great-grandmother and explores the late Victorian era through a character living among the emerging middle class.
+Threadbare, the prequel to In the Hands of Women is an award winning historical novel written as a tribute to Jane Rubin's great-grandmother and explores the late Victorian era through a character living among the emerging middle class.

 Jane's great-grandmother, Mathilda (Tillie), emigrated from Germany with her parents in 1866, a year after the end of the Civil War.
 They passed through Castle Garden in New York City and settled in the northern farms while Central Park was in development.
 All but lost to history, with scant family folklore, she chose to capture her spirit through the shreds of those remaining stories.